State Space Estimation for DPOR-based Model Checkers(Extended Version): Related Work

-In this paper, we have studied the problem of estimating the size of the space that a model checker explores on a program.
-Similar problems have been studied in the literature, albeit with different approaches.
-Penix and Visser\cite{penix} add standard code-coverage metrics to Java PathFinder\cite{jpf}, tracking which bytecode instructions and branch outcomes are exercised during state-space exploration.
+Our work is also related to estimating coverage in a model checker.
+Penix and Visser~\cite{penix} add standard code-coverage metrics to Java PathFinder \cite{jpf}, tracking which bytecode instructions and branch outcomes are exercised during state-space exploration.
 Bron, Ziv, and Ur~\cite{bron05} introduce synchronization coverage for concurrent Java programs, defining a small set of concurrency-specific coverage tasks (for example, whether a synchronized block ever caused another thread to block) and treating full coverage as a practical stopping criterion.
-Nevertheless, code coverage and its derivatives are known to be imprecise measures for the space of a program Chockler, Kupferman, and Vardi \cite{10.1007/978-3-540-39724-3_11} propose mutation-based coverage metrics for model checking that ask which states, transitions, paths, and subformulas of a finite-state model actually matter for establishing $M\models \varphi$.
+Nevertheless, code coverage and its derivatives are known to be imprecise measures for the space of a program.
+Chockler, Kupferman, and Vardi~\cite{10.1007/978-3-540-39724-3_11} propose mutation-based coverage metrics for model checking that ask which states, transitions, and subformulas actually matter for establishing if a specification is satisfied.
 Taleghani and Atlee \cite{5431751} estimate state-space coverage in explicit-state model checking by sampling unexplored transitions using BFS and extrapolating the number of remaining states.
-However their estimator is heuristic and comes with no guarantees of unbiasedness or convergence.
-Path profiling proposed by Ball and Larus~\cite{10.5555/243846.243857} is another dynamic coverage metric: instead of asking which blocks or edges are covered, it measures how often each control-flow path in a procedure is executed under a given workload.
+However the estimate is heuristic and comes with no guarantees of being an unbiased estimator.
 These approaches describe which parts of the system and specification are exercised, or roughly how much of the explicit state graph has been visited, but not how far verification has progressed within the underlying execution space.
-In contrast, our contribution serves as a quantitative complement, estimating the size of that space and giving a quantitative notion of convergence.
+In contrast, our contribution is complementary: we start with a complete set of behaviors as our coverage goal and we estimate the size of the set.
+Moreover, our notion of behavior identifies two causally identical executions as one.
+Closest to our work is the estimate of \cite{gator}, which inspired this work.
+As discussed before, our paper provides the precise complexity bounds for the estimation problem and ensures that the estimator is unbiased.